-Your mindset, that is your beliefs about yourself and the world, determine your behavior.
-This of course influences what actions you take in your direct sales business towards your goals.
-And over time sustained actions in your business will likely lead to success.
+The mindset, that is, your beliefs about yourself and the world, determine your behavior.
+This, of course, influences what actions you take in your direct sales business toward your goals.
+And over time, sustained actions in your business will likely lead to success.

 As you can see, it all starts with your mindset.